Cost planning: basis for successful project completion

 Comprehensive cost planning takes into account all financial factors that may arise during the course of the project.
 These include:

-- Personnel costs: Wages and salaries of employees involved in the project.
+- Staff costs: Wages and salaries of employees involved in the project.

 - Material costs: Costs for required materials and resources.